pcpmartins/video-quality-assessment/README.md

 In [figure 17](/images/parade_graph.png) it is possible to see the performance comparison between classifiers trained to predict interestingness of parade events with progressively higher number of features.

 ![figure 17](/images/parade_graph.png)
-*figure 17 - Interestingness: Parade event classifier performance evaluation*
+*figure 17 - Interestingness: Parade event classifier evaluation*

 #### Music performance classifier

 In [figure 18](/images/music_graph.png) it is possible to see the performance comparison between classifiers trained to predict interestingness of music events with progressively higher number of features. as the audio information is very relevant on this event, the overall performance of the classification was worst comparing with the other events.

 ![figure 18](/images/music_graph.png)
-*figure 18 - Interestingness: Music performance event classifier performance evaluation*
+*figure 18 - Interestingness: Music performance event classifier evaluation*

 #### Beach classifier

 In [figure 19](/images/beach_graph.png) it is possible to see the performance comparison between classifiers trained to predict interestingness from beach videos with progressively higher number of features.

 ![figure 19](/images/beach_graph.png)
-*figure 19 - Interestingness: Beach classifier performance evaluation*
+*figure 19 - Interestingness: Beach classifier evaluation*

 ## References